Element84/fogg/README.md

-# Space Jam Dashboard Styles
+# Fogg
-The official styles Gatsby theme for the Space Jam dashboard.
+A Gatsby theme that provides out of the box components and tooling for mapmakers.

 ## About

-Space Jam Styles is a Gatsby Theme that provides a starting point for any Space Jam themed front-end.
+Fogg is a Gatsby Theme that provides a starting point for any map based front-end.
 It's built using the following tools:

 - [Gatsby](https://www.gatsbyjs.org/) for templating and static site generation
 - Gatsby relies on [React](https://reactjs.org/) as the UI framework
-- [Gatsby Themes](https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/) are utilized to provide a reusable starting point for E84 websites
+- [Gatsby Themes](https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/) are utilized to provide a reusable starting point for mapping UIs
 - The website using the theme imports this repository as a dependency

 # Getting Started